Anger managment 1 banner placeholder.jpg

 Section Styles full-width

-I help people in the San Francisco area and throughout California & Colorado (via Zoom) for whom anger has become a problem through developing behavioral and emotional self-awareness, understanding their triggers and underlying causes, and learning effective coping skills (aka “tools”) that can help them manage their anger reactions in more constructive ways.
+I help people in the San Francisco area (and throughout California, New York, Washington & Colorado via Zoom) for whom anger has become a problem through developing behavioral and emotional self-awareness, understanding their triggers and underlying causes, and learning effective coping skills (aka “tools”) that can help them manage their anger reactions in more constructive ways.

 Client Feedback